nucleuslabs/form-capacitor/docs/intro.md

 3. Does NOT support json-schema oneOf keyword (pull requests welcome)
 4. One of the hook functions `useForm` is actually Hook + HOC hybrid which may seem weird but we found this pattern very convenient and to have high performance when working with mobx observables.
 5. For complex state with deep tree structures you have to either specify the full path in the name of a Consumer Component which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` which will set the proper paths in context. (if you can think of a magical way to propagate paths without wrapping please submit a pull request)
-6. Only supports mobx 4 at this time due to having to support IE 11
+6. Only supports mobx 4 at this time due to many agencies in Canada still using IE 11
 7. Does not yet support submit handling (this is on the roadmap and will be in the 1.0 or 1.1 release)
 8. Does not yet support async validations like checking a server for the uniqueness of a username (this is on the roadmap)